- Contact your local and state health departments to report the diagnosis, if your doctor has not already done so.

 In most cases, the source of the illness is never found.
 This is particularly true when there is only one case or a small cluster of cases.
 However, genetic testing on E. coli isolates found in your child’s stool sample may be the to key finding the source of your child’s illness.

-The current gold standard for genetic identification of E. coli is pulsed-field gel electrophoresis (PFGE).
+One of the most widely used processes for genetic identification of E. coli is pulsed-field gel electrophoresis (PFGE).
 The process involves shredding the DNA and then pulsing the shreds in a gel until they separate into distinct groups that produces a pattern.
 People sickened by matching PFGE patterns are part of the same outbreak, and food, water, or animal feces with the same PFGE pattern is “smoking gun” evidence of the source of the outbreak.
+A newer technology for finding DNA patterns is whole genome sequencing (WGS).
+This testing finds detailed genetic information that can pinpoint the geographic origin of an E. coli bacteria isolate.

 You can file a lawsuit on behalf of your child (and for your lost income) if there is sufficient evidence against one or more of the following: